bihorac-LAB/Exposome/README.md

 4. A local running toolkits for geocoding

 ## Database design
-We seletced PostgreSQL database and GIS extension to fulfill our requests.
-Inspired by [OHDSI GIS working group](https://github.com/OHDSI/GIS), we designed our database with the most fundmental components and tables.
+We selected PostgreSQL database and GIS extension to fulfill our requests.
+Inspired by [OHDSI GIS working group](https://github.com/OHDSI/GIS), we designed our database with the most fundamental components and tables.
 As SDoH and environmental datasets are highly involved with geo-information, we ingested the Census Tract, ZCTA, County and States shapefiles into the database and link the variable tables with the geo-tables.

 * `data_source` table is used to store significant metadata from all source datasets includes SDoH datasets, environmental data and geomentry data.